In the November/December 2010 issue of “Backwoods Home Magazine” Amanda J. Kemp shares why she raises ducks instead of chickens.

 Ducks are easy to feed, and they keep the insect population down, which is helpful when you’re gardening.
 Of course, ducks can feed you, too.
 Khaki Campbell ducks not only lay an abundance of eggs, but they can produce as much meat as you’d get from a large chicken.

-If you’re considering raising ducks as part of your survival strategy, check out the article excerpted below.
+If you’re considering raising ducks as part of your survival strategy, check out the article excerpted here.
+Click the link below to read the whole piece.

 Khaki Campbell ducks